 A student wishing to apply for dual degrees may submit a single dual degree application that will be sent to each degree program simultaneously when first applying for graduate admissions.
-If the student is already registered in one degree, s/he may apply for the second degree no later than the end of a student's second semester at AUB to be considered for the dual degree.
+If the student is already registered in one degree, s/he may apply for the second degree no later than the end of a student's second term at AUB to be considered for the dual degree.

-- The student application will be considered separately by each department/program and must satisfy the admissions requirements of both programs and be accepted to both programs to be admitted to the dual degree. - A student admitted to dual master degree programs may receive a graduate assistantship from either or both of the participating units; the total sum cannot exceed what each unit provides for a graduate assistant for one academic year. - A student admitted to dual master degree programs will receive a single transcript identifying both degrees and the two program titles. - A student may leave the dual degree programs before completion of both degrees.
+The student application will be considered separately by each department/program and must satisfy the admissions requirements of both programs and be accepted to both programs to be admitted to the dual degree.

+- A student admitted to dual master's degree programs may benefit from the Graduate Fellowship and Assistantship Program (GFAP) in either or both of the participating units; the total awarded cannot exceed what each unit provides for a graduate assistant for one academic year. - A student admitted to dual master's degree programs will receive a single transcript identifying both degrees and the two program titles. - A student may leave the dual degree programs before completion of both degrees.
 If the requirements for one degree have been fulfilled, that degree may be awarded.

-Transfer Credits
+Transfer of Credits

-Up to 9 transfer credits may be applied to one of the two degree programs or may be divided between the two degree programs.
+Up to nine (9) transfer credits may be applied to one of the two degree programs or may be divided between the two degree programs.
 The transfer of credit follows university policy with regards to the minimum grade required for transferrable courses from other institutions.

-Residence Requirement
+Residency Requirement

-To meet the minimum resident requirements for the dual master degrees, a student must register and be in residence as a graduate student for at least three regular semesters.
+To meet the minimum residency requirement for dual master's degrees, a student must register and be in residence as a graduate student for at least three regular terms.

-All requirements for the dual degrees must be completed within a period of five years after admission to dual master degrees.
-Extension beyond the maximum allowed period of study requires approval from the faculty(ies) Graduate Studies Committee/s.
+All requirements for the dual degrees must be completed within a period of five years after admission to the dual master's degrees.
+Extension beyond the maximum allowed period of study requires approval from the Faculty(ies) Graduate Studies Committee/s.